tylerwillis/split-flap/README.md

 2. **Data Processing**: The Python script `sf_resources.py` converts CSV data to JSON format
 3. **Server**: A Node.js application (`app.js`) serves the data through an API endpoint
 4. **Frontend**: HTML/CSS/JS creates the animated split-flap board display
-5. **Auto-refresh**: The board refreshes every 5 minutes with the latest data
+5. **Auto-refresh**: The board refreshes every 20 seconds with the latest data
 6. **Community Integration**: Users can join a Discord community for SF newcomers directly from the board

 ## 🔧 Customizing Listings

+### Data Management and Refresh

+To add or update resources:

+1. Edit the `sf_resources.csv` file following the provided structure.
+2. Save your changes.

+The Python script (`sf_resources.py`) reads this CSV file and updates the `output.json` every 20 seconds.
+The Node.js server (`app.js`) then refreshes the displayed data every 20 seconds, ensuring your changes appear promptly on the split-flap display.

 ### Adding or Editing Resources